-I don’t say the words out loud that “God can’t work through the Internet,” but if you want to get technical, that’s kind of exactly what I’m saying when I differentiate between online dating and “real life.”
-And for someone who works for an Internet ministry, well, that’s sort of obnoxious.
+I’m not saying it out loud, but I think that God can’t work through the Internet when it comes to my love life.
+And for someone who works for an Internet ministry, well, that’s sort of strange.
 Of course God can work through the Internet.
-I see Him do it everyday!
+I see him do it every day!

 And besides that, online dating has worked before!
 Three of my friends and coworkers are now married or in serious relationships thanks to the online dating scene.
 It just hasn’t come through for me.

 I’m not sure there’s a right way, or even a wrong way, to date as a Christian.
 Courtship won’t work for everyone.
 Traditional dating won’t work for everyone.
 Dating apps won’t work for everyone.
 As I’ve learned, if you don’t know what you’re looking for, it doesn’t matter how many matches you acquire, or how many dates you go on, or even whether the people you go out with share your exact beliefs.
 Or, more importantly, none of this matters if you’re not ready to surrender the situation to God.
-There are many roads to a good relationship; just like every person is unique, every relationship will be also, as two people learn how to walk together.
+There are many roads to a good relationship; just like every person is unique, every relationship will also be, as two people learn how to walk together.

 I’m finally having an honest conversation with myself about dating, and I’m ready to invite God to be a bigger part of the conversation.
-I’m kissing online dating goodbye so I can pursue love and life, using the gifts God has given me (and stop being such a jerk).
+I’m kissing online dating goodbye so I can pursue love and life using the gifts God has given me (and stop being such a jerk).

 If you’re frustrated by your dating experience, you’re not alone!
 One of our mentors would love to listen with compassion and support you in this time of life.
 Just fill out the form in the Connect tab!